-- e) ensuring all relevant information is forwarded on to new school. - f) day-to-day operation of the school's SEN Policy - g) liaising and advising class teachers and support staff - h) maintaining the SEN Record of Need and the records of all pupils with SEN - i) liaising with parents/carers of pupils with SEN - j) liaising with external services including the Educational Psychology Service, Social Care, Early Support etc - k) attending/holding review meetings for pupils with SEN including those with an EHCP - I) applying for access arrangements eg additional time for KS2 SATs
+- d) Liaising with other schools to aid transition - e) Ensuring all relevant information is forwarded on to new school. - f) Day-to-day operation of the school's SEN Policy - g) Liaising and advising class teachers and support staff. - h) Maintaining the SEN Record of Need and the records of all pupils with SEN. - i) Liaising with parents/carers of pupils with SEN.

+I) Applying for access arrangements eg additional time for all statutory assessments in school including KS2 SATs.